cncf/gitdm.archive/README.md

 It calls a ruby tool on the combined output of all 68 kubernetes repos (saved as CSV) like so: `ruby topdevs.rb repos/combined.csv`

 That tool generates files as follows:
-- `companies_by_name.csv` - this is a list of companies found, sorted by their names (not case sensitive) to allow manual examination for duplicates which came about from different names such as "Google" vs "Googe Corporation" vs "Google Corp." or "google"
+- `companies_by_name.csv` - this is a list of companies found, sorted by their names (not case sensitive) to allow manual examination for duplicates that came about from different names such as "Google" vs "Googe Corporation" vs "Google Corp." or "google"
 - `companies_by_count.csv` - list of companies found, sorted (desc) by the number of employers.
 This serves a similar purpose but from a different perspective.
 - `unknown_devs.txt`, `unknown_devs.csv`, `unknown_emails.csv` - list of developers for whom there isn't a mapping.
 Used to prioritize searching for devs, and `unknown_emails.csv` is in the format fitting a clearbit batch.